Real-life experience • Not medical advice

 Why I’m Writing This

-I’m writing this blog for my friends and family in India and abroad—anyone with roots in India or no roots in India but willing to travel—who may be struggling to make the right decision for their own or a parent’s knee surgery.
-What I am sharing isn’t a medical advice.
+I’m writing this for friends and family in India and abroad—anyone with roots in India, or no roots in India but willing to travel— who may be struggling to make the right decision for their own or a parent’s knee surgery.
+This is not medical advice.
 It’s real-life experience.

 Final Word

-Feel free to comment below if this helped you—or reach out with questions.
+Feel free to comment below if this helped—or reach out with questions.
 I’m happy to help.

-Also, please share this article on your Facebook, WhatsApp, neighborhood text groups.
+And please share this article on your Facebook, WhatsApp, and neighborhood text groups.
 You never know who needs help.
 Don’t be shy about sharing.
 That is the least you can do.

 My Wife Mona and Mom after surgery on the way home